+the definity to dist appropriate materials to mail and control to product

-Materials Selects materials with guidance.
+Materiais Selects materials with guidance.
 1

 Selects the appropriate materials.
 2-3

 Selects and makes use of the appropriate materials, taking care of 4-5

-wastage. - -3
+wastage.
+1.5